pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

-    Generally, this field should not be used at the same time as a `google_container_node_pool` or a `node_pool` block; this configuration manages the default node pool, which isn't recommended to be used with Terraform.
+    Generally, this field should not be used at the same time as a `google_container_node_pool` or a `node_pool` block; this configuration manages the default node pool, which isn't recommended to be used with this provider.
 Structure is documented below.

 * `node_pool` - (Optional) List of node pools associated with this cluster.
     See [google_container_node_pool](container_node_pool.html) for schema.